hpcclab/progressiveperception/README.md

 I have included python files that partition the models and quantize them as well for reference.

+The server side uses the TensorFlow/Serving container from Docker and loads the server model into it.

 *************************
 ****** IN PROGRESS ******
 *************************